ncsa/ncsa-shib-idp/README.md

 [idp.ncsa.illinois.edu](https://idp.ncsa.illinois.edu/idp/) is hosted on servers managed by NCSA Security Operations.
-There are 3 VMs which host the Docker servers for the NCSA IdP: `cadocker1`, `cadocker2`, and `cadocker-dev`.
+There are 3 VMs which host the Docker servers for the NCSA IdP: `barge1`, `barge2`, and `barge-dev`.
 The Docker servers are independent, i.e., not using Docker Swarm or Kubernetes.
-Setting the "active" production host involves setting a virtual Ethernet interface to "up" on one of `cadocker1` or `cadocker2`.
+Setting the "active" production host involves setting a virtual Ethernet interface to "up" on one of `barge1` or `barge2`.
 This is achieved with [ucarp](https://github.com/jedisct1/UCarp).
 The Docker containers are configured to listen to connections for http/https (80/443) on the host VMs, and the VM firewalls are configured to allow all traffic